pelavarre/byobash/README.md

 # byobash

+Give you the Python you need to welcome you competently into Sh work

+## Quick start

 Type the first Word of any Command Line into your Terminal Shell, and then

 1 ) press the 2 keys \<Dot\> \<Tab\> before \<Return\>